Argentina at the 2023 Pan American Games: Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

 Archery

 Argentina qualified a male archer in individual compound by winning the 2022 South American Games.
 Argentina also qualified a male archer in individual recurve during the 2022 Pan American Archery Championships.

-Men
+Argentina qualified a female archer during the 2023 Copa Merengue.

 Artistic swimming

 Argentina qualified a team of two artistic swimmers at the 2022 South American Games.

+Athletics

+Argentina qualified 26 athletes (18 men and 8 women) for the games.